COMS W4160 Computer Graphics

 About COMS W4160

 Grading: Each homework to be graded will be scored on a 100-point scale.
 Your final grade will be a weighted average of the grades of the assignments and your final exam.
-The paper homeworks will account for 10% of the grade, the program assignments will account for 75% (PA1: 15%, PA2: 20%, PA3: 20%, PA4: 20%), and the final exam will account for 15%.
-The midterm prelim will cover the first half of the course.
-The format will be similar to paper homeworks, textbook material and questions.
-It will be closed book, but you are allowed to bring one letter-sized piece of paper with writing on both sides, to avoid the need to memorize details.
+The paper homeworks will account for 10% of the grade, the program assignments will account for 75% (PA1: 15%, PA2: 15%, PA3: 25%, PA4: 20%), and the final exam will account for 15%.
+The final exam will be closed book.

 Due dates Paper homework should be handled in after the lecture on the due date.
 Programming assignments are due at 10:00 pm on the due date and are accepted with a late penalty.
-They must be submitted electronically, as detailed in the assignment.
+They must be submitted electronically, as detailed in the assignment handout.